akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice saw a flicker in her eyes—not pity, but recognition.

 Margaret had been young once, and new to court.
 She rose stiffly, her joints cracking.
 “Come, child.
 We will clean it.”

+Beatrice paused.
+She looked down at the wine stain spreading across her chest – a deep, ugly red.
+Then she looked at Eustacia’s smug face.

+“No,” she said quietly.
+“I will wear it.”

+Lady Margaret blinked.
+“Child—”

+“A stain does not wound.”
+Beatrice straightened her shoulders.
+“And I have nothing to be ashamed of.”

+She walked across the hall, wine-dark and steady, and took her place at the low table.
+The whispers followed her, but she refused to bend.

 Queen Matilda, watching from the high table, noted the set of Beatrice’s jaw.
 Noted the way she didn’t look at the sisters.
 Noted the dignity, and the quiet way Margaret had stood for her.